Immaculate Conception Parish Church (Dasmariñas): History

 However, Royal Orders took some time before it reached the Islands and its actual implementation did not start till the following year, 1867.
 The new parish of Perez-Dasmariñas was placed under the patronage of the Virgin Mary as Our Lady of the Immaculate Conception with the Archbishop of Manila and the Recollect Prior Provincial as its main proponents.
-The same year, Recollect Fr.
-Valentin Diaz, ORSA was installed as the first parish priest of Perez-Dasmariñas.
+The same year, Recollect priest Valentin Diaz was installed as the first parish priest of Perez-Dasmariñas.

 Construction of the church

 The stone church of Perez-Dasmariñas was built with the establishment of the parish.
 Don Esperidion Arevalo of Santa Cruz, Manila, a famous sculptor, was commissioned by the Recollect Provincial to carve the image of La Purisima Concepcion (Immaculate Conception) in 1867.
 Arevalo was the same artist who made the classical type of retablo of Church of Imus in 1851.

 Very little information are available regarding the architectural design of the church.
 Old photographs taken towards the end of the Spanish rule showed that the church had a very simple facade without a belfry.
 The convent is nicely built with a spacious veranda.
 The parish of Maragondon lent the sum of $1,000 (Mexican) for the repairs and renovation of the church of Perez-Dasmariñas in 1874.
 Later in 1880, San Francisco de Malabon (now General Trias) lent $500 (Mexican) to Perez-Dasmariñas for the same purpose.

 The present church has a neoclassical design with a portico covering the front door of the church.
 The facade is flanked on both sides by bell towers, each four-story tall.
 The parish church had two old bells.
 One was acquired upon the erection of the parish.
 This bell, which is small, has the inscription "Perez Dasmariñas año 1867 approx. 14 libras".
 The second one was donated by the local principalias (upper class) of the town.
 It was founded in 1890 by the famous Fundicion de Hilario Sunico (Hilario Sunico Foundry) in Manila.
 The side walls of the structure are flanked by thick buttresses to strengthen the walls from earthquakes.

 A school was also established by the Recollects next to the church.
 The children of Perez-Dasmariñas were taught the basic tenets of the Christian faith and the basic knowledge of counting, reading and writing by the friars.
 They were required to train and pay good teachers and ensure that basic necessities for teaching purposes were provided.
 Later, the school was subsidized by the local fund of the town.

 The church underwent constant renovations through the years, altering much of the church's original design.
 At present, the church is undergoing another major renovation which involves the raising of its ceiling.